Scrath1/Pico-LiDAR/README.md

 - 1x 70x30mm Perfboard.
 Used for mounting interfaces and power connectors.
   Can be slightly larger and can be cut up from a larger board as long as the holes for mounting are present.
+- (Optional) ESP01 or other ESP8266-based controller for wireless connectivity using esp-link.
 </details>

 ## Assembly instruction